-Malaysia offers a wide range of outdoor adventures for hikers and trekkers in some of the oldest rainforest and unique mountainous areas in South East Asia.
-A number of national parks spread across the mainland Malaysia as well Souther Malaysia offering unique jungle adventures hikers and outdoor lovers.
+Malaysia offers a wide range of outdoor adventures for hikers and trekkers in some of the oldest rainforests and unique mountainous areas in South East Asia.
+Several national parks spread across mainland Malaysia, as well as Souther Malaysia, offers unique jungle adventures hikers and outdoor lovers.
 A large number of tour companies offer customized tours and hikes to some of the remote locations across the country.

-The tourism sector is very well developed in Malaysia and most of the information is available online on the government website.
+The tourism sector is very well-developed in Malaysia and most of the information is available online on the government website.
 Organizing a tour with a reputed tour operator is the best and most economical way to enjoy a holiday and avoid any unexpected issues during your visit to remote locations.
-The tour operators can organize for tour guides with in-depth local knowledge of the trails and jungle terrain.
-Wild elephants roam in the northern part of Malaysian wilderness.
-Where the isolation of some unique location offers challenges for the adventure lovers, it also offers innumerable dangers for people not familiar with the region.
+The tour operators can organize tour guides with in-depth local knowledge of the trails and jungle terrain.
+Wild elephants roam in the northern part of the Malaysian wilderness.
+Where the isolation of some unique locations offers challenges for adventure lovers, it also offers innumerable dangers for people not familiar with the region.

-Consider staying with a Malaysian family in their village style home?
+Consider staying with a Malaysian family in their village-style home.
 Homestays are a very popular way of learning about the unique tribal and rural culture of Malaysia.
 You will be housed with a local family in the region of your choice where you will learn about the lifestyle.
-Most rural people live in kampong style accommodation which is a very novel way of exploring the traditional lifestyle of Malay people.
-Homestay Progam was started in 1995 to allow independent traveller to live with designated families who participate in this program.
+Most rural people live in kampong-style accommodation which is a very novel way of exploring the traditional lifestyle of Malay people.
+Homestay Progam was started in 1995 to allow independent travellers to live with designated families who participate in this program.

 The guest is exposed to various facets of Malay village life.
 The guest participates in the daily life of their host who can teach the guest to learn more about popular economic activities like rubber tapping, paddy plantation, cocoa harvesting and oil palm harvesting etc.

 Here are some of the most popular places to visit for outdoor adventure in Malaysia: